top of page

 EARN NAADAC CONTINUING EDUCATION CREDITS

 You can now earn 1 hour of continuing education credit by watching an on-demand training and completing a content-assessment.
+Click on 'view webinar' below any on-demand training below to get started.

 Brought to you in collaboration with PRISM Collaborative.